istio/istio/pkg/test/datasets/Readme.md

 # How To Use Galley Test Data Set
+## Some of this information is out-of-date.
+It is preserved for reference, though the datasets may still be used.

 The Galley Test Data is designed to tests Galley from an inputs/outputs perspective.
 It uses an embedded set of input and golden files from which